brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 By implementing threat score normalization, the security team could effectively compare and respond to threats identified by different systems.

+### TTPs (Tactics, Techniques, and Procedures)
+**Definition:**
+The behaviors, methods, and patterns used by threat actors during cyberattacks.
+Analyzing TTPs helps identify and attribute threat groups.

+**Example Usage:**
+Security analysts matched the attack’s TTPs with a known APT group’s previous campaigns.

 ---

 ## - U -